 Collection of Optional and Required Formats for Presenting Sections of the Dossier

 Contact Info: Vice Provost for Faculty Affairs (919-513-7741)

 The SME is to be prepared during the initial year (within 12 months) of appointment as a member of the faculty.
 Failure to develop or agree to changes in a SME must be brought to the attention of the dean by the department head.
 Consultation should then occur between the faculty member, the department head and the dean to resolve the matters at issue.
 The SME is to be memorialized as a dated document signed by the faculty member, department head and, at the discretion of the college, the dean and placed in the faculty member’s personnel file.

-The SME is to be reviewed periodically and changes instituted as necessary, especially when significant changes occur in expectations associated with the faculty member's appointment or in the professional life of the faculty member.
+The SME is to be reviewed periodically and changes instituted as necessary, especially when significant changes occur in expectations associated with the faculty member’s appointment or in the professional life of the faculty member.
 Recommended times for review of the SME are after promotion with tenure, promotion in rank, and during post-tenure review.
 Reviews of SMEs may also be appropriate when there are changes in department leadership, to ensure that the new department head or chair is familiar with faculty members’ current responsibilities and expectations as defined in the SME.
 Such reviews may also include review by the members of the Department Voting Faculty as documented in the department’s review procedures.
-All substantive changes in the realms of responsibility are to be documented in the SME as to when the changes occurred and why such changes were deemed necessary.
+All substantive changes in the realms of responsibility are to be documented in the SME, including when the changes occurred and why such changes were deemed necessary.